Temporal stability in human interaction networks: Methods

-The degree distribution $\widetilde{P}(k)$ of an ideal scale-free network $\mathcal{N}_f(N,z)$ with $N$ vertices and $z$ edges has less average degree nodes than the distribution $P(k)$ of an Erd\"os-R\'enyi network with the same number of vertices and edges.
+The degree distribution $\widetilde{P}(k)$ of a real network with a scale-free profile $\mathcal{N}_f(N,z)$ with $N$ vertices and $z$ edges has less average degree nodes than the distribution $P(k)$ of an Erd\"os-R\'enyi network with the same number of vertices and edges.
 Indeed, we define in this work the intermediary sector of a network to be the set of all the nodes whose degree is less abundant in the real network than on the Erd\"os-R\'enyi model:

-If $\mathcal{N}_f(N,z)$ is directed and has no self-loops, the probability of an edge between two arbitrary vertices is $p_e=\frac{z}{N(N-1)}$.
+If $\mathcal{N}_f(N,z)$ is directed and has no self-loops, the probability of the existence of an edge between two arbitrary vertices is $p_e=\frac{z}{N(N-1)}$.
 A vertex in the ideal Erd\"os-R\'enyi digraph with the same number of vertices and edges, and thus the same probability $p_e$ for the presence of an edge, will have degree $k$ with probability

-The lower degree fat tail corresponds to the border vertices, i.e. the peripheral sector or periphery where $\widetilde{P}(k)>P(k)$ and $k$ is lower than any intermediary sector value of $k$.
-The higher degree fat tail is the hub sector, i.e. $\widetilde{P}(k)>P(k)$ and $k$ is higher than any intermediary sector value of $k$.
-The reasoning for this classification is as follows: vertices so connected that they are virtually inexistent in networks connected at pure chance (e.g. without preferential attachment) are correctly associated to the hubs sector.
-Vertices with very few connections, which are way more abundant than expected by pure chance, are assigned to the periphery.
-Vertices with degree values predicted as the most abundant if connections are created by pure chance, near the average, and less frequent in the real network, are classified as intermediary.
+The lower degree fat tail corresponds to the border vertices, i.e. the peripheral sector or periphery where $\widetilde{P}(k)>P(k)$ and $k$ is lower than any value of $k$ in the intermediary sector.
+The higher degree fat tail is the hub sector, i.e. $\widetilde{P}(k)>P(k)$ and $k$ is higher than any value of $k$ in the intermediary sector.
+The reasoning for this classification is as follows: vertices so connected that they are virtually nonexistent in the Erd\"os-R\'enyi model, are coherently associated to the hub sector.
+Vertices with very few connections, which are way more abundant than expected in the Erd\"os-R\'enyi model, are assigned to the periphery.
+Vertices with degree values predicted as the most abundant in the Erd\"os-R\'enyi model, near the average, and less frequent in the real network, are classified as intermediary.